Megamjm/Comfyvn-ToolProject/docs/ADVISORY_EXPORT.md

 Enable both flags in `comfyvn.json` before exposing the workflow to contributors.

-## Policy Gate Workflow
+## Advisory Disclaimer Workflow

-1. Operator submits `POST /api/policy/ack` with their user id (optional notes stored in the settings blob).
+1. Operator reads `GET /api/advisory/disclaimer` to surface the current disclaimer text, acknowledgement status, and policy links.
-2. `GET /api/policy/ack` or `GET /api/export/bundle/status` returns gate state; `requires_ack = true` blocks bundle exports.
+2. `POST /api/advisory/ack` records the acknowledgement (user, optional display name, optional notes) and mirrors it into persisted settings + provenance logs.
-3. Advisory scanning always runs via `policy_enforcer`, even when the gate blocks execution, so teams can review findings.
+3. Advisory scanning always runs via `policy_enforcer`, even if the disclaimer is pending, so teams can review findings before sharing outputs or assets.

-If the gate is not acknowledged `policy_enforcer` raises `HTTP 423` and the payload includes `result.gate.requires_ack = true`.
+The workflow now warns instead of blocking.
+Automation should continue to surface warnings prominently and request human sign-off on blocker-level findings, but REST APIs and the CLI will not raise HTTP 423 when the disclaimer is outstanding.

 ## API Surface